jaredpalmer/tsdx/README.md

 }
 ```

-Recommended for use with https://github.com/alexreardon/tiny-warning.
+Note: TSDX doesn't supply a `warning` function for you, you need to import one yourself.
+We recommend https://github.com/alexreardon/tiny-warning.

 ### Using lodash